 IBAS Site Map

 Independent Banking Advisory Service (IBAS) - IBAS launched in 1992 as a specialist business banking membership organization assisting bank customers with UK business banking account/loan account/mortgage account and security disputes and business banking debt disputes.

-Our bank analysis and investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has provided our members with great success and resolutions over many years.
+Our bank analysis, investigation of business bank loans, bank accounts, banking contracts, business banking account facilities and banking debt recovery information has provided our members with great success and resolutions over many years.

-IBAS business banking dispute negotiating experience has a proven strategy which provides claims and defences for business bank customers.
+IBAS business banking dispute negotiating experience provides proven strategies for business bank customers banking claims and defences.

 IBAS has excellent banking investigation reputation and has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to editorials and articles for the Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror.